gamdeeen/FawranWebService/README (1).md

 To run tests, u need to run the project in your IDE, then test using Postman
 ## Usage/Examples

-here is an example on how a customer can choose a service and pays for it :)
+here is an example on how a customer can choose a service and pay for it :)

 ```http